 EXPERIMENTS: I came across this experiment a long time ago when I was seeking a large ‘stroller heater’ for the winter.
 I decided to dress them up warmer and do the experiment when they were older.

-So if iron (which is in steel, that cars are made from) reacts with oxygen, that cars are constantly in, what prevents them for rusting?
+If iron (which is in steel, that cars are made from) reacts with oxygen, that cars are constantly in, what prevents them for rusting?
 How might you prevent the blade of an old shovel from rusting?
+Does it even matter if it’s rusty?